Get more value and fun from your Orlando getaway with low-cost attractions and activities.

 Discover: Orlando’s Natural Springs

-Minutes from Walt Disney World® Resort, Old Town recreates the look and feel of a classic Florida town with 18 acres of tree-lined brick streets that are home to more than 70 affordable shops and restaurants.
-Best of all, admission is free — as are weekly events such as classic car shows and live music.
-Numerous reasonably priced attractions are also available, both in Old Town itself and the adjacent Fun Spot America, including some activities that are $7 or less.
+Just minutes from Walt Disney World, Old Town captures the charm of vintage Florida with 18 acres of tree-lined brick streets and over 70 affordable shops and restaurants.
+Admission is free, as are weekly events like classic car shows and live music.
+Budget-friendly attractions are available in Old Town and the adjacent Fun Spot America, with some activities priced at $7 or less.

-Use this interactive map to track down all of the attractions and activities featured in this blog.
-(Click here if you found us via Google and don’t see a map or images.)
+Use this interactive map to track down the attractions and activities featured in this blog.
+Happy hunting!